m4r35n357/ODE-Playground/README.md

 ## Scanning for chaos

-Currently the method requires manual editing of a shell script, chaos-scan (note Lorenz system is uncommented).
+Currently the method requires manual editing of a shell script, chaos-scan (note the Lorenz system is uncommented below).
+The chaos-scan script calls the ic script to generate six "nearby" trajectories over a range of a chosen ODE parameter.
+These trajectories are then processed by chaos-distance.py to generate a summary or a rough plot.
 ```
 #!/bin/sh